 Here the base mounting blocks have been painted black.
 You can also see the brass acorn nuts that will be used in the final mountings.

-The two upper arms were stained and varnished.
+The two upper arms shown here stained and varnished.

 Mounting rods for the globe were cut to length and drilled.
 They are seen in the picture on the bottom temporarily mounted.

-Right angle pieces will be attached to each support.
+Right angle pieces are attached to each support rod.

-Each right angle vertical piece was then drilled and soldered into place.
+Each right angle vertical piece was then drilled and tapped to accept a set screw.
+The vertical piece is then soldered into place .

-The tops of each vertical rod were drilled and tapped to accept 6-32 brass set screws.
+The tops of each vertical rod thta were drilled and tapped are shown with the 6-32 brass set screws in place.

 The forearm for the lamp/globe support was held in place in order to mark it for cutting and mounting permanently.

-The forearm piece was cut and slotted then glued into place.
+After the forearm piece was cut and slotted it is then glued into place.

 This is a view of the base with the three arms mounted.
 Two have been stained and varnished, but are missing the forearm pieces.
 The third is the lamp arm with the upper and fore arm pieces in place.
 This will be stained and varnished next.